lski/webpack-babel-typescript-react-template/Readme.md

     _**Note:** We dont remove the `react-dom` package, because we have used aliases it wont be picked up by webpack, it tricks typescript into thinking it exists._

--   Add a build configuration for preact to tell it to pretend to be react:
+-   Append a build configuration for preact to tell it to pretend to be react:

     ```js
-    // build/webpack.preact.cjs
+    // webpack.config.cjs
     const preact = () => ({
     	resolve: {
     		alias: {